Best Tea for Non Tea Drinkers

 How to find out what kind of tea you like

 As you can see, there is a big, wide world of tea out there!
-While it may seem like I shared a lot of information, all of this is really just the tip of the iceberg.
-So if you’re a total newbie when it comes to the humble tea leaf, I get that it can be hard to figure out how to start drinking tea.
+While it may seem like I shared a lot of information, this is really just the tip of the iceberg.
+So if you’re a total newbie when it comes to the humble tea leaf, it can definitely be hard to figure out how to start drinking tea.

 To help, here a few tips on how to figure out what kind of tea you like: